What is Customer Analytics?

-There are three main types of analytics available when using a WiFi analytics platform: Footfall Metrics, Customer & Loyalty Metrics, and Engagement Metrics.
+Firstly, there are three main types of analytics available when using a WiFi analytics platform: Footfall Metrics, Customer & Loyalty Metrics, and Engagement Metrics.

 This analytical data gives you an idea of the demographics of your customers and their loyalty to your establishment.
-Examples of these metrics include first-time visitor return rates, customer repeat rates, gender and age distributions.
+Examples of these metrics include first-time visitor return rates, customer repeat rates, gender, and age distributions.

-These metrics can give you a great understanding of how deep of a connection that exists between your business and your customers, as well as how lucrative that connection is to your business.
+These metrics can give you a great understanding of how deep of a connection that exists between your business and your customers.
+And they can reveal how lucrative that connection is to your business.

 Using Customer Analytics For Business Growth

 In marketing, it may seem as if the more people you reach, the better the results you’ll garner.
-But this isn’t necessarily correct.
+However, this isn’t necessarily correct.

-For instance, sending out an email about a late night happy hour may not resonate well with older customers or those who are up early in the morning.
+For instance, sending out an email about a late-night happy hour may not resonate well with older customers or those who are up early in the morning.

-Customer analytics allow you to do just that.
+So, customer WiFi analytics allow you to do just that.

 “This is an integral part of our local store marketing program.
 We use the e-mails we collect to tell our existing customers about various promotions, specials and discounts, and the analytics tools are amazing at capturing and displaying smart device activity in and around our store.”